imagej/imagej.github.io/pages/Developing_ImgLib2.md

 To develop ImgLib2 in Eclipse, follow these steps:

 1. [Install the Maven plugin](Using_Maven_with_Eclipse "wikilink")
-2. Choose  from the Eclipse menu
+2. Choose {% include bc content="File | Import" %} from the Eclipse
+    menu
 3. Select "Existing Maven Projects" and click Next
 4. For the Root Directory, specify the path where you cloned ImgLib2
 5. From the projects list, leave all items checked